Cancer treatments

 Evidence-based conventional treatments for cancer (listed above) have been thoroughly tested and are scientifically proven to be safe and effective in treating cancer.

-Alternative therapies have not been scientifically proven to treat or cure cancer.
-They may cause harm to people who choose to use them instead of conventional treatments.
+Alternative therapies have not been proven to treat or cure cancer.
+They may be harmful if used instead of conventional treatments.

-Complementary therapies are treatments that can be used alongside conventional cancer treatments.
+Complementary therapies can be used alongside conventional cancer treatments.
 They can improve your wellbeing and may ease the side effects of treatments.

 These may include: